railsuser2014/openobject-doc-book-en/6/6_17_Purchases/6_17_Purchases_workflow.rst

    purchaser enters a price request or order.
 You can set alerts on the product and on the supplier.

-The internal reference, the date, and the warehouse that the products should be delivered to are completed automatically by OpenERP but you can change these values if you need.
+The internal reference, the date, and the warehouse that the products should be delivered to are completed automatically by OpenERP, but you can change these values if needed.
 Next, when you select a supplier, OpenERP automatically completes the contact address for the supplier.
 The pricelist is also automatically completed.
 This should bring in all of the conditions that you have negotiated with the supplier for a given period.